Marcellus Hartley Dodge Jr.

-Marcellus Hartley Dodge Jr. (July 29, 1908 – August 29, 1930) was the heir to the Remington-Rockefeller fortune.
+Marcellus Hartley Dodge Jr. (July 29, 1908 – August 29, 1930) was an American heir.
+He was the heir to the Remington-Rockefeller fortune.
 He lived at Giralda Farms in Madison, New Jersey.
 He died in a car accident in France.

 Life

 Dodge was born in Madison, New Jersey to Ethel Geraldine Rockefeller and Marcellus Hartley Dodge Sr. He was a grandson of William A. Rockefeller Jr., co-founder of Standard Oil; great-grandson of Remington Arms Company founder Marcellus Hartley; and grandnephew of Standard Oil's other co-founder, John D. Rockefeller.
 Dodge was often referred to as "Hartley."